Akin909/city-mapper/README.md

 Using parcel to as opposed to webpack, for simplicity added react, prettier (to amazingly autoformat my code), enzyme and jest(so I don't look up in an hour and realise there are no tests).
-Added flow for static type analysis.
+Added typescript for static type analysis.

 Architectural Decisions: